1 in Sleep Product Research

 The more expensive brands/models (those mattresses that use a substantial amount of latex or higher-density memory foam) tend to relieve pain somewhat better than less expensive, lower-density brands/models.

 The main durability / longevity complaint for memory foam mattresses is that they can become excessively soft over time or sag, resulting in poor comfort and support.
 Their lifespan, owner experience data suggests, can range from 4 to 12 years.
 Higher-density / more expensive memory foam mattresses usually have at least a somewhat longer lifespan than cheaper, less dense memory foam beds.

 The main durability / longevity complaint for latex mattresses is that they can develop body impressions or indentations where people sleep, and these impressions can develop fairly early in the ownership experience.
 About 10% of owners report this occurrence, and it is most common with dunlop / blended latex as opposed to talalay / natural latex.
 Latex can also become excessively soft with use, report about 5% of owners.
-The lifespan of latex mattresses, owner experience data suggests, commonly ranges from 4 to 13 years.
+The lifespan of latex mattresses, owner experience data suggests, commonly ranges from 5 to 12 years.

 Prices for both types of mattresses can vary substantially (from under $1,000 to over $5,000) depending mainly on how much memory foam or latex is used.
 Memory foam mattresses overall tend to be at least 10% less expensive than latex mattresses overall.